vulkanosaure/ps-integrate/docs/DOCUMENTATION.md

 #### Container (cont)
 A container is a group of other element, and will not be exported directly.
 It will be used by the template system to manage  integration.

-#### Button (btn)
-A button is considered as a graphic, but will be treated accordingly by the template system.

-#### Button container (btnc)
-Simillar to a button, but it can contain children of element of type 'text' and 'img' only.
-*See option 'btnc' for details*